Last Updated on June 1, 2022

-- You don’t need a gym membership or fancy equipment to get in a good workout.
+- You don’t need a gym membership or fancy equipment to get in a good leg workout.

-- You don’t need any crazy, overly intense, high impact exercises either!
-Basic exercises are best!
+- You don’t need any crazy, overly intense, high-impact exercises either!
+Basic leg exercises are best for results!
 No need to jump around like a hyper-caffeinated kangaroo.

-- This home workout will save you time… no need to worry about getting to and from a gym.
+- This home leg workout will save you time… zero time needs to be spent getting to and from a gym.

-- All you need to get a good workout – is your very own body weight and the help of a little professional guidance from a top trainer… that’s me!
+- All you need to get a good workout – is your very own body weight, and the help of a little professional guidance from a top trainer… that’s me!
 That’s why I’m sharing the best leg exercises for home in a complete bodyweight leg workout.

 Ready to rock these leg exercises at home?